Current Members

 Reem Azar

-Reem is a Bioengineering PhD Student at the University of Pennsylvania.
-She received her Bachelor’s Degree in Neuroscience from Lehigh University and her Master’s Degree in Bioengineering from the University of Pittsburgh.
-Reem comes from a diverse background in research and has worked on an array of projects, but her research interests always centered on interfacing neuroscience and engineering.
-She has 2 publications on the use of Biomaterials to restore brain tissue post volumetric loss.
-She is interested in exploiting neuroscience to improve rehabilitation robotics.
+Reem Azar is a Ph.D. student in Bioengineering at the University of Pennsylvania.
+She received her Bachelor’s degree in Neuroscience from Lehigh University and her Master’s degree in Bioengineering from the University of Pittsburgh.
+Reem comes from a diverse research background and has worked on a range of projects, but her research interests have consistently centered on interfacing neuroscience and engineering.

 Shafagh Keyvanian